acmesecorg/metacrack/README.md

 # *metacrack*

 Metacrack is a commandline tool for security researchers to create targeted hash / word association lists to help crack salted hashes in https://github.com/hashcat/hashcat.
-Metacrack is currently in beta, and is not optimised for performance.
+Metacrack is currently in beta, and is not yet optimised for performance.

 Each function is written as a plugin which maps directly to a command line verb for example: